Combinatorial invariance for Kazhdan-Lusztig $R$-polynomials of elementary intervals: Standard hypercube decompositions

 \subsection{Extension to other types}

 In this paper we focused on the Coxeter group $S_n$.
 Many of the theorems can be stated for an arbitrary Coxeter group, and one could ask what results remain true in those cases.
-Our proof that $\tR_{u,v}(q) = \tH_{u,v,I}(q)$ for simple intervals works identically in types $D$ and $E$, and with some extra effort should work for an arbitrary Coxeter group.
+When $I$ is a strong hypercube decomposition of a simple interval $[u,v]$, our proof that $\tR_{u,v}(q) = \tH_{u,v,I}(q)$ works identically in types $D$ and $E$, and with some extra effort (and a modification to condition (HC4)) should work for an arbitrary Coxeter group.
 However, this is not enough to prove combinatorial invariance for those intervals.
 The problem is that $\tH_{u,v,I}(q)$ is defined in terms of $\tR$-polynomials for other intervals (which are strictly smaller if $I\subsetneq [u,v]$).
 In order to prove inductively that isomorphic intervals have equal $\tR$-polynomials, we need to know that there exists an $I\subsetneq [u,v]$ giving a (strong) hypercube decomposition of $[u,v]$, and similarly for all lower subintervals of $[u,v]$.
 As an obstruction to this, in \cite[Remark 3.9]{Blundell} the authors give an example of an interval in the group $H_3$ which has no proper hypercube decompositions.

 We do not know of any interesting families of intervals outside of type $A$ which are known to have such an abundance of hypercube decompositions, but the recent work of \cite{Gurevich-Wang} may suggest more general decompositions that always occur.